 It’s no secret that COVID-19 has wreaked havoc on the tourism industry.
-Small businesses, such as ours, are struggling as tours have to be cancelled and rescheduled with no firm ‘start’ date in site.
+Small businesses, such as ours, are struggling as tours have to be canceled and rescheduled with no firm ‘start’ date on site.

 What Is Egypt Doing Right Now?

-See the message from the minister of tourism and antiquities here: https://www.youtube.com/watch?v=NvTHwSzEOqM
+See the message from the Minister of Tourism and Antiquities here:

 What about Future Travel to Egypt?